Gibraltar Defence Police: Marine unit

+In 2021, the Ministry of Defence contracted with Marine Specialised Technology to build 16 new patrol boats for the Ministry of Defence Police and a further two specifically for the Gibraltar Defence Police.
+The new 15m boats, which are replacing the existing vessels, have a crew of three (plus room for four more passengers), a top speed of 30 knots and are fitted with both ballistic protection and CCTV surveillance systems.
+Delivery of the vessels was expected to begin in July 2022.

+The RHIBs are Arctic 24 type boats, capable of speeds up to 55 knot.
+Since 2011, the police marine unit has shared a headquarters and boathouse with the Gibraltar Squadron of the Royal Navy.
+The boathouse holds the Navy's five patrol boats and RHIBs, and the police's four patrol boats and RHIBs.

 Dog section

 The GDP dog section was formed in 2012, and consists of a team of handlers, led by a sergeant, and six general purpose dogs.
 The initial six dogs are of the Belgian Shepherd Dog (Malinois) and Dutch Shepherd Dog breeds.
 The GDP previously relied on service dogs and handlers seconded from United Kingdom police forces, but as part of the GDP Project Euston, which seeks to replace all secondment from UK forces with locally provided Gibraltarian services, the GDP dog section has been established.

 Drugs intelligence

 The force seconds officers to the Gibraltar Co-ordinating Centre for Criminal Intelligence and Drugs (GCID).

 Ranks

 The rank structure of the GDP follows other British police forces, with ranks from chief officer down to constable.